x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Inferring constraints.md

 # 95 - [Inferring constraints](./Inferring%20constraints.md)

-Inferring constraints Program constraints are basically rules that should be followed by the program.
+Program constraints are basically rules that should be followed by the program.

 Language-level and EVM-level security constraints are well-known because they are part of the language and EVM specification.